On a post, you can have multiple writers sharing the byline. You can either add a collaborator or have a guest writer on your post.

-To add a collaborator, head to your publication's Settings page and in the Team section, click "Invite".
+To add a collaborator, head to your publication's Settings page and click on Publication Details in the left navigation bar.
+In the Team section, click "Invite".
 This will send an email invitation to the collaborator and in this section be automatically set to "Private" and "Byline".

 The invited collaborator will be listed as an author in a byline, but they cannot access your posts or settings.